cambiotraining/hpc-intro/02-working_on_hpc.md

 #### Learning Objectives

-- Use different software tools to work on a remote server: terminal, _Visual Studio Code_ and _Filezilla_.
+- Understand the use of different software tools to interface with a HPC server: terminal, text editor and file transfer software.
-- Login to the HPC and navigate its filesystem.
+- Login to the HPC using _SSH_ and navigate its filesystem.
-- Use the "Remote-SSH" extension in _Visual Studio Code_ to edit scripts directly on the HPC.
+- Edit scripts on the HPC using _Nano_ or _VS Code_.
-- Use _Filezilla_ to connect to the HPC and move files in and out of its storage.
+- Move files in and out of the HPC storage using _Filezilla_ or `rsync`/`scp`.
 :::

 ![Useful tools for working on a remote HPC server.
 The terminal is used to login to the HPc and interact with it (e.g. submit jobs, navigate the filesystem). _Visual Studio Code_ is a text editor that has the ability to connect to a remote server so that we can edit scripts stored on the HPC. _Filezilla_ is an FTP application, which can be used to transfer files between the HPC and your local computer.](images/tool_overview.svg)

-## Connecting to the HPC
+## Connecting to the HPC {.tabset}

 All interactions with the HPC happen via the terminal (or command line).
 To connect to the HPC we use the program `ssh`.